The Other Way Around

 The Other Way Around (Volveréis; titled Septembre sans attendre for the French market) is a 2024 comedy film directed by Jonás Trueba, who also wrote it in tandem with stars Itsaso Arana and Vito Sanz.

+The film had its world premiere in the Directors' Fortnight sidebar section of the 77th Cannes Film Festival on 20 May 2024, where it won the Europa Cinemas Label Award.
+It was theatrically released in Spain by Elastica Films on 30 August.

 Plot

 The plot is set in Madrid.
-A couple formed by actor Alex and filmmaker Ale throws a party to announce their breakup after 15 years or relationship but none of their close ones believes them.
+A couple formed by actor Alex and filmmaker Ale throws a party to announce their breakup after 15 years of relationship, but none of their close ones believes them.

 Production

 The Other Way Around is a Spanish-French co-production by Los Ilusos Films, Les Films du Worso and Arte France Cinéma.
 Shooting locations included Madrid.